z900collector/SuperSimpleSaltStack/README.md

 # SuperSimpleSaltStack

-Code from my new book for SaltStack users.
+My new book for SaltStack users!

-2025-02-26 - Placefolder for code frmo the book (being finalized now).
+2025-02-26 - Place holder for code from the book (being finalized now).